 - Poulticing the gland: Gently holding a warm flannel over the swollen gland can help dilate the milk ducts and relieve any obstruction.
 However, take care — if the mother is very sore, she may be snappy, in which case, leave well enough alone.

 - Antibiotics: In cases where the mother is unwell or feverish, then antibiotics are necessary to fight the infection from the inside out.

 Happily, Sasha’s doing just fine, with no signs of mastitis.

-This pet health content was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
+This article on how mastitis affects dogs was written by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
 It was last reviewed June 1, 2018.

 In this expert guide, you’ll learn what to expect, how to wean the puppies — and much more.
 See the article